 I was part of the three-person project team.
-My duties were to define and execute the research plan, coach teammates on their research roles, lead synthesis of the user and business data gathered, and uncover key insights and opportunity areas.
+My duties were to define and execute the research plan, coach teammates on their research roles, lead research synthesis, and uncover key insights and opportunity areas.
 Together with the team, I helped ideate and sketch the design, define the interaction design, articulate user flows and tasks, and prepare the final client presentation.

 Design Process + Methods

 This project was a class assignment aimed at creating a way for Etsy's customer to order bespoke items.
 As such, it was important to more deeply understand user experience and habits related to Etsy as well as the company’s current approach to and footprint in the one-of-a-kind market.
-To achieve this, we did a combination of user field research and business analysis.
-What was a relatively flat project brief came to life through the insights that we discovered.
+To achieve this, we conducted both user field research and business analysis.

-With that information in mind, we dove into the user interviews, conducted with individuals who shopped at Etsy two or more times per year and who have had custom made goods created in the past.
-We learned that customers use Etsy for gift giving and events with a personalized touch.
+A screener helped us identify individuals who shopped at Etsy two or more times per year and previously commissioned custom made goods.
+Through interviews with 10 users, we learned that customers use Etsy for gift giving and events with a personalized touch.
 They like that buying from Etsy means they are supporting small business, and they appreciate when artists respond quickly to their requests, letting them know if they can or cannot fulfill their orders.
 The data from our interviews was validated by a review of App Store comments from the last calendar year.
-Their 4.7 ratings often come with headlines that include the word “LOVE!”
+The average 4.7 rating often comes with review headlines containing “LOVE!”

-- What will best position Etsy to enter the one-of-a-kind market?
+(1) What will best position Etsy to enter the market?

-- What will solve for the shortcomings Abby and other users like her face with Etsy's existing platform?
+(2) What will solve for the shortcomings Abby and other users like her face on Etsy's existing platform?

-We used an importance/ difficulty matrix and chose the more radical path: to create a dedicated app for Etsy's one-of-a-kind business.
+We used an importance/ difficulty matrix and chose the more risky path: to create a dedicated app for Etsy's one-of-a-kind business.
 That left us with the following design challenges to solve for:

 Design challenges in hand, we got brainstorming, pulling from additional research we conducted which focused on companies that met similar challenges.
 These companies spanned project management, artist commissioning and quote-based platforms.

-Given my background in service design, I spent a good amount of time thinking about the concept and surrounding system.
-I was asking questions about artist vetting, the proposal cycle, and what would be different about each user group's experience.
-Every evening, our team gave each other homework to “come back with some ideas” on everything from layout to interaction design, and we would pick apart, build on and ultimately co-design each screen and step in the user flow and task.
+As the team member focused on the conceptual design, I began asking questions about artist vetting, the proposal cycle, and what would be different about each user group's experience.
+Our team collaborated on everything from layout to interactions, co-designing each screen and step in the user flow and task.
 See select sketches and screens below.